 GOSIA WOZNIACKA | journalist

-She returned from the U.S. to go to college in Poland, then pursued more education back in the U.S., then returned to Poland later for another program – and as she notes, “is often on the road between the two”.
-She has done reporting from Central America and India, as well as Europe and the U.S. While she has not – yet – advocated everyone else should not fly – this seems a bit at odds with “environmental justice” that advocates we cut our carbon emissions to zero.
+She returned from the U.S. to go to college in Poland, then pursued more education in the U.S., then returned to Poland later for another program – and as she notes, “is often on the road between the two”.
+She has done reporting from Central America and India, as well as Europe and the U.S. While she has not – yet – advocated everyone else should not fly – this seems at odds with “environmental justice” that advocates we cut our carbon emissions to zero.

 Davos World Economic Forum 2023